CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 This result shows that the N-body attraction force calculation takes the most amount of computation time, thus, approximate the attractions of other bodies by calculationg only a portion of N-boies can be a start to accelerate the programm.

 (2) Tile and block sizes

     N = 10000, BlockSize = 32,    GridSize = 313, kernUpdateAcc 51.9ms ,  16.6fps
     N = 10000, BlockSize = 64,    GridSize = 157, kernUpdateAcc 51.09ms,  16.7fps
     N = 10000, BlockSize = 128,   GridSize = 79,  kernUpdateAcc 51.12ms,  16.6fps
     N = 10000, BlockSize = 256,   GridSize = 40,  kernUpdateAcc 51.3ms ,  16.7fps
     N = 10000, BlockSize = 512,   GridSize = 20,  kernUpdateAcc 51.6ms ,  16.6fps
     N = 10000, BlockSize = 1024,  GridSize = 10,  kernUpdateAcc 51.6ms ,  16.6fps

+	Though there's no significant difference in changing blocksizes and gridsizes, we can still see that the program gets a slight better performance when the block size is 64.
+As far as I understand now, more blocks offers a higher flexibility and more threads allows them to use a shared memory.

 N = 5000, BlockSize = 128, GridSize = 40
 ![](images/analysis_timeline.PNG)